mathigon/textbooks/euclidean-geometry/content.md

 An argument that logically explains, beyond and doubt, why something must be true, is called a __proof__.
-During the following chapters we will build up a number of geometric techniques, that will allow us to prove _Thales' theorem_.
+During the following chapters we will build up a number of geometric techniques, that will allow us to prove _Thales’ theorem_.

 ---
+> id: points
 > class: no-border

     figure: img(src="images/divider-1.svg" width=760 height=42)